Professional Training Option and Apprenticeship

 The following experiences cannot count as a professional certification towards the FWT requirement:

-- Credit-bearing courses at other institutions that are transferred to Bennington for credit
+- Credit-bearing courses at Bennington, or at other institutions that are transferred to Bennington for credit

 - Preparatory courses for graduate and professional school programs